raifagovic/AMSGenerator/README.md

 * '-amount [amount]': Specifies the payment amount.
 * '-deduction [deduction]': Specifies the deduction amount.

-If any of the flags are not provided, the script will attempt to read the configuration from a file named config.env.
+If any of the flags related to the user (-n, -a, -i) or to the payer (-p, -pa, -pc) are not provided, the script will attempt to read the configuration from a file named 'config.env'.
 Additionally, if the -d (date) or -m (month and year) flags are not provided, they will be automatically added using the current date and month/year, respectively.

 ## Author